serg-and/ac-pedal-telemetry-overlay/README.md

 ## Installation

-Download the zip from Racedepartment.
-Or manually create a releaes zip install:
+- Download the zip from [Overtake.gg here](https://www.overtake.gg/downloads/ac-pedal-telemetry-overlay.67630/).

-- Download the source code
-- run `create_zip.ps1`
 - Copy its content into you your `assettocorsa` folder, or simply drag to zip file into Content Manager if you are using that
 - Enable the app in the menu

+Or manually create a release zip from source:

+- Download the source code
+- run `create_zip.ps1 telemetry_overlay <<VERSION>>`

 ## Settings